Social media is built for impulse buys. See it. Want it. Buy it.

 This means patients are using social media both to research health information AND to gauge trust in the information they find.

-So what does having a “best-in-class” social media strategy mean for a modern medical practice in 2020?
+So what does having a “best-in-class” social media strategy mean for modern medical practice in 2022?
 Here are 4 things all high-performing practices do well in social media.

 1. Participate and Respond Quickly